NoahSoto/Indirect-Syscalls/README.md

 # Overview
-HUGE thank you to the Syswhipsers project and the MALDEV Academy team for getting my excited about these kinds of projects and in teaching me so much about these types of malware work!
+HUGE thank you to the Syswhipsers project and the MALDEV Academy team for getting my excited about these kinds of projects and in helping me work on this project!

 The `Syswhispers` branch is the syswhipers implementation